NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 ```
 nano looper.service
 ```
-and change - only the bolded path in the line displayed above - with the path or alias to your python interprter.
+and change - only the bolded path in the line displayed above - with the path or alias to your python interpreter.
 > Make sure you do not change the second part of the line (path-to-looper-code) - and leave the space between the path-to-Python-Interpreter.

 5. You now can move the file and change its owner to root: